MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 share-img: /assets/img/ROMI.png
 tags: [ROMI, MMM, MTA]
 ---
-My elevator pitch on Marketing often focuses on a narrow set of themes: know your customer, personalize with intelligence, engage across the customer journey, grow and deepen relationships.
+Ask me for an elevator pitch on Marketing and you'll probably hear me touch on the following themes:
+* Know your customer
+* Personalize with intelligence
+* Engage across the customer journey
+* Grow and deepen relationships
+* Build the brand

 Focus on solving customer problems in ways that drive business value.